AdguardTeam/AdGuardHome/README.md

 'Default' mode includes blocking ads, various trackers and malware & phishing websites.
 'Family protection' does the same, but also blocks websites with adult content.

+This repository contains filters used by Adguard DNS server.

 ### How to use Adguard DNS?

 The detailed guide can be found on [our website](https://test.adguard.com/en/adguard-dns/instruction.html#instruction).

+If you come across any problems or have a suggestion, feel free to create an issue in this repository.

 ### What's next?

-We plan to make Adguard DNS opensource in the near future.
+We plan to make Adguard DNS open source in the near future.